rkuo/RPi2Cluster/setup docker swarm cluster on rpi.md

 pi@rpi-01:~ $
 ```

-* this gives use rpi with
+* this gives us a rpi with
 	* image 2017-04-10-raspbian-jessie.img
 	* dynamic wifi (consider to move to static IP later)
 	* docker